How to Make Thin Lashes Thicker: Extensions, Lifts, and More

 Home Remedies and Makeup Products

 The most common method of enhancing your eyelashes is the application of mascara.
 There are brands and types of mascara specifically formulated to target different eyelash needs.
 For instance, there are volumizing mascaras for thin lashes, lengthening mascaras for short lashes, and fortifying mascaras for weak lashes.
-With enough searching, you can find a mascara to meet just about any eyelash need.
+With enough searching, you can find mascara to meet just about any eyelash needs.
 Once you are ready to remove your mascara, make sure that you do so gently.

 You may also want to try false lashes to enhance your thinning lashes.
 These are slightly more difficult to apply and remove.
 Make sure that you don’t pull or tug on your lashes as this will cause more damage to your lash line, further impeding eyelash growth.